-The goals contained in this Service Plan support the B.C.
-Government Strategic Plan's key goal of supporting a strong and vibrant provincial economy by fostering growth and consumer confidence in B.C.'s residential construction sector.
-This sector is a major economic driver in the province, contributing to the province's gross domestic product at a level that is comparable to other major industries such as forestry and the utilities.
+The goals contained in this updated Service Plan support the B.C. government's "Five Great Goals for a Golden Decade" which were announced in February 2005.
+One of the Province's goals is to "create more jobs per capita than anywhere else in Canada."
+The residential construction sector is a major economic driver in the province, contributing to the province's gross domestic product at a level that is comparable to other major industries such as forestry and the utilities.
 Strong consumer confidence in the residential construction sector contributes to greater demand for new homes, and thus creates new, higher paying jobs and employment opportunities for British Columbians.